Beatriz Haddad Maia: 2024: First WTA 500 singles title, Olympics debut, US Open quarterfinalist

 Her first competition of the season was representing Brazil in the United Cup in Perth, Australia, a mixed team competition for countries.
 Haddad's evolution in the previous season was decisive for Brazil to qualify for this tournament for the second consecutive time.
 Although the team's performance was not good and Brazil was disqualified in the group stage, the Brazilian No. 1 was the only one to record a win for the team in the women's singles match against Sara Sorribes Tormo in straight sets.
 Haddad participated in the Adelaide International and formed a partnership with Taylor Townsend in the doubles bracket.
 They won the tournament title beating Caroline Garcia and Kristina Mladenovic, in straight sets in the final.
 Haddad had a direct entry into the Australian Open.
 In the singles main draw, as No. 10 seed, she got past Linda Fruhvirtová in the first round in a three-set match, then defeated Alina Korneeva in the second in straight sets, becoming the first Brazilian to advance to the third round in Australia in the Open era and the first since Maria Bueno in 1965, but then lost to qualifier Maria Timofeeva, in straight sets.
 In the doubles, keeping partnership with Townsend and as No. 8 seeds, they reached the round of 16, before falling to Cristina Bucșa and Alexandra Panova, also in straight sets.
-As a result, Haddad returned back into the top 20 of the doubles rankings, gaining three places.
+As a result, Haddad returned into the top 20 of the doubles rankings, gaining three places.
 For the Abu Dhabi Open, in preparation for the 2024 Paris Olympics, Haddad decided to partner with compatriot Luisa Stefani, as both have the rankings to play the doubles tournament together, and previously won two ITF tournaments in 2019.
 She reached both semifinals of Abu Dhabi, but after losing a long match to Daria Kasatkina, she pulled out of the doubles match the following day.
 Her next tournament was the Qatar Ladies Open where she lost in the first round to Wang Xinyu, in straight sets.

 In August, at the Cleveland Open, she reached her sixth WTA Tour final, defeating qualifier Viktorija Golubic, Cristina Bucșa, Clara Burel, and third seed Kateřina Siniaková before losing to wildcard entrant McCartney Kessler.
 Haddad Maia won her first WTA 500 singles title at the Korea Open, defeating three Russian players, sisters Polina and Veronika Kudermetova in the same day and then Kasatkina in the final, in three sets.